MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/api/tutorial-retrieve-environment-metadata-logic-apps.md

   - bap-template
 ---

-# Tutorial: Retrieve environment metadata via Logic Apps
+# Retrieve environment metadata via Logic Apps tutorial

 This tutorial is aimed at enabling you to take advantage of the Lifecycle Services API to periodically scan your environments and capture the metadata details.